natureyoo/siamese-triplet/README.md

 Siamese and triplet networks are useful to learn mappings from image to a compact Euclidean space where distances correspond to a measure of similarity [2].
 Embeddings trained in such way can be used as features vectors for classification or few-shot learning tasks.

+# Training
+run the "train_new.py" file, it needs save directory location as argument.

+python3.6 train_new.py -d DeepFashion2 -s ./tmp

 # Installation

 Requires [pytorch](http://pytorch.org/) 0.4 with torchvision 0.2.1